5 min read

 Why is a team vision important?

 A team vision provides clear direction for your team.
 It paints a picture of the future state you’re trying to achieve and the benefits of doing so.
-The team vision is so compelling and clear that it inspires team member’s contributions, not because it is their job, but because they believe in where they’re going.
+The team vision is so compelling and clear that it inspires team members’ contributions, not because it is their job, but because they believe in where they’re going.

 The ability to visualize and clearly articulate a possible future state is a vital part of effective leadership.
 Your vision should be so clear that your team could carry on with it even if you were no longer their leader.
 Not only should the vision be clear, but it should be powerful enough that team members feel invested in seeing the vision to fruition no matter who's in charge.

 No matter how bought in your team is to the vision, stating it once and moving on will not get you there.
 Your vision needs to be continually reinforced.
 You should remind your team what you’re trying to achieve and that future state you're working towards frequently.
 This requires ongoing communication across multiple channels.
-In your team meetings, through email, videos, collaboration platforms, and in your individual one-on-one meetings with each employee.
+In your staff meetings, through email, videos, collaboration platforms, and in your individual one-on-one meetings with each employee.

-Best practices for creating a team vision
+Best practices for Creating a team vision

 When it comes time to create a team vision there are a few recommended best practices to follow, which are as follows.